Iguassu Scenes

 Brazil

 Brazil, due to its privileged geographic location, is one of the world's top ranking countries in terms of biodiversity.
-It shelters approximately 20% of the world's known species and it is covered with 30% of the world's existing tropical forests and also here you find 8% of the river waters.
+It shelters approximately 20% of the world's known species and it is covered with 30% of the world's existing tropical forests and also here you find 14% of the fresh river waters.
+Arable land is more than 80 million hectares.

 The meaning of Iguassu Falls in:

-English (Iguassu Falls), Spanish (Cataratas del Iguazú), Portuguese (Cataratas do Iguaçu), Guarani (Y-guazú).
+English (Iguassu Falls), Spanish (Cataratas del Iguazú), Portuguese (Cataratas do Iguaçu), all adaptations of the Guarani´s (Y-guazú).

 Where to stay in Iguassu Falls?

 We are in a three-border country.
 People prefer to stay in Brazil or Argentina.
 In Brazil there are more facilities and one can still be close to all three countries.
-Due to the inflation in Argentina prices for lodge are quite similar on both sides.
+Due to the inflation in Argentina prices for the lodge is cheaper, food in Brazil is cheaper, specially at the supermarket.
 In the summer and in the winter it is worth paying a little extra for air-conditioning.

 Stay for how long?